Playlist

 Playlist tagging is the way to provide extra metadata to an entry without affecting the title.
 Tags are a comma ,

 separated list of values defined by the world creator for each entry.
-The actual tag values can be anything you want, but there is a special format use case built-in to facilitate playlist sorting.
+The actual tag values can be anything you want and is useful for searching/filtering entries, but there is a special format use case built-in to facilitate playlist sorting.

 Searching